Restaurant in Adkins, United States

 What to Expect

-Bexar County has a competitive barbecue scene, and Texas Pride holds a clear position within it: this is the kind of place where the smoke and the meat matter more than the setting.
+Bexar County has a competitive barbecue scene, Texas Pride holds a clear position within it: this is the kind of place where the smoke and the meat matter more than the setting.
 If you're building a day around food in the area, check our Bexar County experiences guide for context on what else is worth your time nearby.

 Booking and Timing

-No reservation is needed, which makes this one of the easiest bookings in the county , because there is no booking.
+No reservation is needed, which makes this one of the easiest bookings in the county, because there is no booking.
 Walk-in only.
 The practical constraint is timing: popular Texas barbecue spots sell out of key cuts, sometimes by early afternoon.
 Getting there at or shortly after opening is the move, especially on weekends.
 Plan around the kitchen's schedule, not your own.
 Bexar County bars and hotels round out any overnight itinerary if you're making a longer trip of it.

-Quick reference: Walk-in only, no reservation required , arrive early, especially on weekends, to avoid sellouts on prime cuts.
+Quick reference: Walk-in only, no reservation required, arrive early, especially on weekends, to avoid sellouts on prime cuts.

 Compare Texas Pride Barbecue